LUCASKOPELMAN/4610-project/README.md

 ![image](https://github.com/user-attachments/assets/7518c36c-43e5-4c19-b7da-c01b0a917de4)

 - Query 10 justification: This query is important to managers at it showcases a more complex search parameter.
 The information returned by this query would likely be used by a manager to determine which healthcare providers the office's current/recent patients are using.
 This information could help determine which providers include this office in their coverage policies.

+# Database Information
+Name of the database: ns_Sp25_21482_Group5

+Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format: CALL TP_Q1();